aqthegreat/cspb2270finalproject/README.md

 **Alternatives:**

-I chose to use a ~~simply array~~ vector for this project instead of something more complex such as a linked list because the structure is in order by time.
+I chose to use a ~~simple array~~ vector for this project instead of something more complex such as a linked list because the structure is in order by time.
 We’re not likely to search for a particular point in time to find the position at a specific time.
 Therefore, instead of adding complexity and writing time to the program, we’ll use a simpler design that is ideal for creating a specific order of points.
 The points still need to be sorted by time, but they do not need to be quickly searched.